dusasrikanth/AWS/Delete unattached EBS volumes/README.md

-## Delete unattached EBS volumes using event bridge and lambda function
+## Delete unattached EBS volumes using EventBridge and lambda function

 ### Prerequisites
 * An IAM role with EC2FullAccess.